softwarefactory-project/sf-operator/CONTRIBUTING.md

 1. Are the commit messages clear and explanatory?
 1. Do the changes need to be documented in the changelog?
-1. Do the changes cover any required modification of the existing documentation?
+1. Do the changes cover any required modification of the existing documentation? (see [guidelines](#documentation-guidelines) below)
 1. Are the changes tested?
 We do not require unit testing but do expect functional testing coverage.

+## Documentation guidelines

+The documentation is written in Markdown, as implemented by GitHub Pages.
+Please refer to [this documentation](https://www.markdownguide.org/tools/github-pages/) to check what elements are supported.

+Any change that implements a new feature or significantly changes an existing one must be reflected in the documentation, in the impacted section(s).

+### API Documentation

+The API documentation is auto-generated with [crd-ref-docs](https://github.com/elastic/crd-ref-docs).

+Running `make` or `make build` or `make build-api-doc` will update the API documentation if needed.

+### CLI Documentation

+For now the CLI documentation must be updated by hand.